 I know it might seem daunting to come up with ways for your child to keep themselves occupied on their own for any length of time, let alone for 30 minutes or more.

 But when it comes to quiet time activity ideas, it’s important to keep your child’s development in mind.
-That means quiet time activities for toddlers will probably look different than quiet time activities for older kids.
+That means quiet time activities for toddlers will look different than quiet time activities for older kids.

 I’ve discovered that the following kinds of activities are great ways for children to play independently: